Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ### Queue Authentication

 Regardless of the cloud platform, some form of connection credentials are required for access to the resource.
-When using Iris Azure Cloud resources, you must obtain the connection string from IRIS support or the Administrator application as a user with the Integration Administrator role.
+When using IRIS Azure Cloud resources, you must obtain the connection string from IRIS support or the Administrator application as a user with the Integration Administrator role.
 Otherwise you must supply the credentials in the Administrator application.

-### Obtaining Iris Azure Service Bus Connection String
+### Obtaining IRIS Azure Service Bus Connection String
 Contact IRIS support

 ### Configuring AWS, Azure and Google Service Bus/Queue Connection
 To configure results to be pushed to an AWS, Azure (In your subscription) or Google Queue, the Integration Administrator must perform the following actions:

-- Login to the Iris Administrator application
+- Login to the IRIS Administrator application
 - Navigate to the EMR Integration page
 - Select the “Result Delivery” tab
 - Select “Cloud Queue” under primary delivery methods